kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/main.cljs_

-1. Fall back to a generic `not-found` component if the app is at an unknown route.
+1. Fall back to a generic `not-found` component if the app is at an unknown route
-2. Pull the route parameters out of state to call the appropriate view.
+2. Pull the route parameters out of state to call the appropriate view

 As the final step before we return to the feature of creating a new note, we will create the simple `home` view that we referenced above.